What does USAID do?

 0.3%

-The USAID’s share of federal spending in FY 2024 was lower than FY 1980.
+The US Agency for International Development’s share of federal spending in FY 2024 was lower than in FY 1980.

 Percentage of federal budget dedicated to USAID, FYs 1980–2024

-How did the USAID spend its budget in 2024?
+How did the US Agency for International Development spend its budget in 2024?

-Federal government spending isolated to USAID, FY 2024
+Federal government net spending isolated to USAID, FY 2024

 Who leads USAID?

 USAID is headed by the administrator of the Agency for International Development, who is nominated by the president, confirmed by the Senate, and then sworn into office.
-This position is not a cabinet member but reports to the secretary of State.
+This position is not a cabinet member but reports to the secretary of state.
 This appointed position typically ends when the appointee resigns, is replaced, or when a new president assumes office and appoints their own leadership, though some may serve temporarily during transitions between administrations.
+USAID is an independent agency, meaning it operates within the executive branch but outside the president's cabinet, giving it some level of autonomy.

 Methodology